Graduate students at WID partake in a highly collaborative work environment and develop new approaches to push the boundaries of their fields.

 WID is located in the Discovery Building with the Morgridge Institute for Research and the Town Center.
 In 2012, R&D Magazine awarded the facility “Lab of the Year” for its collaborative space and dedication to public access and sustainability.
 The Discovery Building also has dining options, including Aldo’s Cafe and Steenbock’s on Orchard.

 The Discovery Building serves as an optimal place for students to collaborate and study.
-Whiteboards, meeting rooms and plenty of places to lounge make the Institute a stimulating place for working.
-Building-wide activities such as daily tea, seminars and lunches serve to unite faculty, staff, students and other members of the WID community.
+Whiteboards, meeting rooms and plenty of places to lounge make the institute a stimulating place for working.
+Building-wide activities such as daily tea, seminars, and special programs serve to unite faculty, staff, students, and other members of the WID community.

 Prospective UW-Madison Graduate Students